hawkticehurst/sliderr/README.md

 ## Hardware

-Currently, the components for a one axis slider has been sourced and assembled. *A more detailed hardware list and component pricing is in the works.*
+Currently, the components for a one axis slider have been sourced and assembled. *A more detailed hardware list and component pricing is in the works.*

 - Arduino Uno
 - CNC Shield